Epicminer256/adaptablehomepage/README.md

 # adaptablehomepage
-Minimal homepage for firefox meant to make themes look good
+Minimal homepage for firefox meant to make themes look good.
+Hover over the corners of the page to change settings